Resources

 Power Management of Office Equipment

-- NEW!
-Saving Energy with Office Equipment: A Best Practices Resource Guide.
+- Saving Energy with Office Equipment: A Best Practices Resource Guide.

 This guide offers practical, actionable tips for saving energy with computers and computing equipment, as well as peripherals and imaging equipment.
 It reviews the biggest opportunities, explains them in layman's terms, and provides practical tips for leading an initiative to increase IT energy efficiency.